 - TANF check from WV or from any state that used TANF block grant money for the payment.
-See Appendix C of Chapter 1 for a list of states and when they converted to TANF. - WV WORKS check
+See Appendix C of Chapter 1 for a list of states and when they converted to TANF. - WV WORKS cash assistance when the benefit is funded by federal TANF/MOE funds or by a WV Solely State Funded (SSF) Program.

 EXCEPTION: When a TANF or WV WORKS check was received ineligibly, and is repaid in full, that month does not count toward the 60-month limit.
+The WV WORKS benefit cannot be repaid or returned to the Department unless the AG was ineligible.

 The limit is not 60 months for each state of residence.
 The time limit applies to all benefits received throughout the United States and its territories as long as the benefits were received under the TANF Block Grant.
 Therefore, when a client indicates he has been a resident of another state, the Worker must determine if he received cash assistance and, if so, if the program was funded under the Block Grant authorized by PRWORA.
 See Section 15.1 for a detailed explanation of the welfare reform legislation and its impact on cash assistance programs.
 States had until July 1997 to convert from the former AFDC Program to a program funded under the Block Grant.
 Many states converted to the new program early.
-Therefore, the Worker must determine when the benefits from another state were received.
+Therefore, the Worker must contact the other state to determine when the benefits were received and for how many months.
+These months must be documented in case comments and on ANLM.
+Workers must fax the DFA-WVW-Verif-1 to the other state to obtain written verification of the TANF months received in that state.
+Agency printouts or other written verification obtained from the state are also acceptable.
+That verification must be placed in the case record.
 If months prior to 7/97 are involved, the Worker must also determine how many months of benefits the client received under the Block Grant program.
 See Appendix C to Chapter 1 for a list of states and their effective dates of conversion to TANF.